-When you use VirtualBox to manage virtual machine, you may encounter virtual disk space not enough issue, so you have to create a new virtual machine with a bigger virtual disk or you can increase current virtual machine disk space size to make more disk space to use.
+When you use VirtualBox to manage a virtual machine, you may encounter virtual disk space is not enough issue, so you have to create a new virtual machine with a bigger virtual disk or you can increase the current virtual machine disk space size to make more disk space to use.
 This article will tell you how to increase the virtual machine disk size in VirtualBox.
-This example will use VirtualBox MacOS version and the virtual machine is ubuntu Linux.
+This example will use the VirtualBox MacOS version and the virtual machine is ubuntu Linux.

 1. Increase Virtual Machine Disk Virtual Size.

-- You can also run VBoxManage command in terminal to resize the virtual disk file size as below.
+- You can also run the VBoxManage command in the terminal to resize the virtual disk file size as below.

 192:Ubuntu$ VBoxManage modifymedium "/Users/jerry/VirtualBox VMs/Ubuntu/Ubuntu.vdi" --resize 30000 0%...10%...20%...30%...40%...50%...60%...70%...80%...90%...100%

 - Now right-click the Ubuntu virtual machine in VirtualBox, click Settings menu item, then click Storage and select the virtual disk file ( Ubuntu.vdi ) on left, you can see its detailed information on the right side.